freekholvoet/NNforFreqSevPricing/README.md

 # Neural networks for insurance pricing with frequency and severity data

-This repository accompanies the paper: *Neural networks for insurance pricing with frequency and severity data: a benchmark study from data preprocessing steps to technical tariff*, written by Freek Holvoet, Katrien Antonio and Roel Henckaerts from the KU Leuven.
+This repository accompanies the paper: *Neural networks for insurance pricing with frequency and severity data: a benchmark study from data preprocessing to technical tariff*, written by Freek Holvoet, Katrien Antonio and Roel Henckaerts from the KU Leuven.

-The paper is available on Arxiv via: www.arxiv.com
+The paper is available on Arxiv via www.arxiv.com

 The markdown file NNforFreqSevPricing.nb.html contains a demo on how the models in the paper are constructed.
-It shows the training of the autoencoder, the normalization of the input data, the CANN model with GBM input and the interpretational tools.
-At the end we construct a surrogate model.
+It shows the autoencoder's training, the input data's normalisation, the CANN model with GBM input and the interpretational tools.
+At the end, we construct a surrogate model.